-- 1. Park vehicle on a level surface, select "N" (neutral) on the pushbutton shift selector and apply parking brake. - Wait for at least 2 minutes to allow the oil to settle; - Press simultaneously the ♠ (Upshift) and ♥ (Downshift) arrow buttons once. - 4.
-Oil level codes are displayed once the following parameters are met: - The vehicle has been stationary for approximately 2 minutes to allow the oil to settle; - Engine at idle; - Oil at normal operating temperature, between 104°F (40°C) and 220°F (104°C); - Transmission in "N" (Neutral); - Transmission output shaft stopped; - · Oil level sensor present and working. - Correct fluid level is displayed as shown. - 6.
-Low fluid level is displayed as shown.
-The number indicates the number of quarts of fluid the transmission requires.
+- Park vehicle on a level surface, select "N" (neutral) on the pushbutton shift selector and apply parking brake. - Wait for at least 2 minutes to allow the oil to settle; - Press simultaneously the ♠ (Upshift) and ▼ (Downshift) arrow buttons once. - 4.
+Oil level codes are displayed once the following parameters are met: - The vehicle has been stationary for approximately 2 minutes to allow the oil to settle; - Engine at idle; - Oil at normal operating temperature, between 104°F (40°C) and 220°F (104°C); - Transmission in "N" (Neutral); - Transmission output shaft stopped; - · Oil level sensor present and working. - 5.
+Correct fluid level is displayed as shown.

+requires.

-High fluid level condition with the number of quarts in excess is displayed as shown.
+OIL LOW 2 QTS High fluid level condition with the number of quarts in excess is displayed as shown.